jfowkes/pycutest/paper/paper.md

 nonlinear optimization test problems, long a standard test set for nonlinear optimization.
 In particular, `PyCUTEst`:

-* assists numerical algorithm and software developers in testing new ideas against a state-of-the-art collection of test problems that span small- and large-scale, constrained and unconstrained, nonlinear optimization problems.
+* assists numerical algorithm and software developers in testing new ideas against a state-of-the-art collection of test problems that span small- and large-scale, constrained and unconstrained, nonlinear optimization problems;

-* allows scientists and other users of optimization software to compare candidate algorithms and software on standard test problems, helping them select the tools best suited to their needs.
+* allows scientists and other users of optimization software to compare candidate algorithms and software on standard test problems, helping them select the tools best suited to their needs; and

 * is easy to install via `pip` and our detailed [documentation](https://jfowkes.github.io/pycutest/) provides instructions on how users can easily install the underlying `CUTEst` test collection.